A young man sits on a yoga mat in a seated position practicing easy Bhramari Pranayama.

 2. Place your index finger on the cartilage between your cheek and your ear.
 Your finger should not be inside your ear.

-3. Close your eyes and take a deep breath in through your nostrils.
+3. Close your eyes and take a deep breath through your nostrils.
 As you breathe in, slightly contract your glottis and gently engage your vocal cords to create a light snoring sound.

 4. Breathe in slowly and comfortably, and at the same time, create this snoring sound.